SergioRibera/super_clipboard/README.md

 - Text and Image clipboard
 - Big clipboard history
 - Follow cursor
+- Position based on the display of each screen
 - Transparent UI

 > **NOTE:** The blur it's depends of your compositor